Bay Parking

 As a last resort, you can drive forward to re-adjust your position and then reverse back in.

 That's how to do bay parking.
-Hope this has been useful.
+Hope it's been useful.